I’ve never been much of a fighter. But on this night, the showdown was set. All I needed was an infamous Michael Buffer intro and a bell.

 Your children might listen to your words, but they will model your actions.

-Don’t store up treasures on earth, where moths eat them and rust destroys them, and where thieves break in and steal.
+Don’t store up treasures on earth, where moths eat them and rust destroy them, and where thieves break in and steal.
 Store your treasures in heaven, where moths and rust cannot destroy, and thieves do not break in and steal.
 Wherever your treasure is, there the desires of your heart will be also.
 (Matthew 6:19-21)

 As a parent, you need to understand something.
 Your children will figure you out.
 They will know your character flaws and your spiritual weaknesses.
 You can front and try to hide them, but your kids will figure it out eventually.